-National Paracycling Champion Tom Staniford has an extremely rare condition which, until now, has puzzled his doctors.
-He is unable to store fat under his skin - yet has type 2 diabetes - and suffered hearing loss as a child.
-Now, thanks to advances in genome sequencing, an international research team led by the University of Exeter Medical School has identified Tom's condition and pinpointed the single genetic mutation that causes it.
+Tom Staniford has an extremely rare condition where he is unable to store fat under his skin yet has type 2 diabetes and suffered hearing loss as a child.

 As well as allowing a better understanding of Tom's condition, the discovery may have implications for his bid to participate in the Rio 2016 Paralympic Games.
 He hopes this new diagnosis will allow him to be more accurately classified in paracycling competitions; a more accurate classification could help him become a world champion.